 Interview by Jefferson Ellison, done in partnership w/ AVLtoday.

 The American Dream personified, Devil's Foot is bringing you product they believe in.
-They are engaged in t he community, they are aware of their privilege and that govern themselves through an intersectional lens that is full of integrity and taste good going down.
+They are engaged in the community and they are aware of their privilege.
+And thus, they govern themselves through an intersectional lens that is full of integrity to create products that taste good going down.

 So I know that your name comes from the way Ginger root looks.
 But do you get tired of explaining your name to people?
 Ha!
 I love talking about the name -.
 Hell, I just like talking about our company, our people and our product whenever I get the chance.
 When we were test brewing at home, early on, fresh ginger root littered the kitchen counters and my wife noted 'what is going on with all of this gnarly devil's foot all over the kitchen?!!"!
 The name really stuck - Fresh Ginger Root DOES kind of look like a gnarly devil's foot!
 There is a Sherlock Holmes case of the Devil's Foot and the name is used for rock crags and landmarks around the world - kind of like Devil's Courthouse here in WNC.